trwnh/namecheap/README.md

 # namecheap
-certbot manual auth hook for DNS-01 with namecheap
+certbot manual auth hook for DNS-01 with namecheap and subdomain cert support

 ## requirements
 - python